stefan-kolb/texcop/README.md

 - the citation style is numeric/alphanumeric.
 - each sentence is in its own line.
 - labels in tables/figures should be put right after the caption
+- does not work that well if you define a lot of custom macros for abbreviating latex commands
-- all files are in UTF-8
+- all files are in UTF-8 and use .tex file ending

 ## Credits